 For contributions, the SEP IRA deadlines are the same as for Traditional and Roth IRAs: tax filing day for that filing year.
 But when establishing a new SEP IRA, that deadline depends on your employer’s tax filing date: it might be the standard tax filing date, or they may receive a filing extension—generally to October 15—which also applies to SEP contributions.

 Contributions limits are also vastly different for SEP IRAs.
-The IRS allows SEP contributions of the lesser of either 25% of your compensation or $56,000 for 2019 ($57,000 for the 2020 filing year).
-Again, it is very important that you take careful note of which year you are contributing towards.
+The IRS allows SEP contributions of the lesser of either 25% of your compensation or $66,000 for 2023.

 Like SEP IRAs, SIMPLE IRAs are employee-sponsored; individuals cannot go and sign up for one like they could a Traditional or Roth IRA.
 Employees can opt for salary reduction contributions, while employers have a couple of options for how they make their contributions.

-For SIMPLE IRAs, both contribution and establishment deadlines have already passed for the 2019 filing year.
-For reference, contributions to SIMPLE IRAs can be made up until December 31 of that tax year.
+For reference, contributions to SIMPLE IRAs can be made up until December 31 of that tax year (i.e., by December 31, 2023 for a 2024 filing).
 Furthermore, these accounts must be established by October 1 of that same tax year.

 In addition to the differences between each type of IRA, there are also some major differences between buying precious metals inside of an IRA as opposed to purchasing them outside of one.

-The most obvious benefit is the tax-deferred status of IRA contributions—and Precious Metals IRAs are no different from conventional IRAs with this.
+- IRA contributions are tax-deferred.
 In most cases, you contribute a portion of your annual compensation as cash into purchasing precious metals within an IRA just as you would any other retirement account.
 That contribution is tax-deferred (with the exception of a Roth IRA as outlined above).

 If you’ve held gold outside of an IRA for more than a year, any gains for the sale of that metal is taxed as a long-term capital gain.
 This isn’t the exact same as long-term capital gains in your brokerage account.
 Collectibles held for less than a year are taxed at the same rate as income taxes.
 Once they have been held for more than a year, collectibles are taxed as ordinary income but capped at 28%.